 March of the Living is an extraordinary, unforgettable experience.
-On 1-6th May 2016, thousands of Jewish people, from countries all around the world, will share in a once in a lifetime experience when they march three kilometers from Auschwitz to Birkenau, the largest concentration camp complex built by the Nazis during World War II.
+Thousands of Jewish people, from countries all around the world, share in a once in a lifetime experience when they march three kilometers from Auschwitz to Birkenau, the largest concentration camp complex built by the Nazis during World War II.
 The March commemorates Yom Hashoah, Holocaust Remembrance Day.
-You can be there – along with over 8,000 participants who will be part of this historic event.
+You can be there – along with over 10,000 participants who will be part of this historic event.

 As one of the Marchers, you will retrace the steps of the March of Death, the actual route which countless numbers of our people were forced to take on their way to the gas chambers at Birkenau.
 You will experience Jewish history where it was made.
 This time, however, there will be a difference.
 It will be a March of the Living with thousands of Jewish youth, like yourself, marching shoulder to shoulder.
 You will participate in a memorial service at one of the gas chambers/crematoria, in Birkenau, which will conclude with the singing of Hatikvah, reaffirming Am Yisrael Chai – The Jewish People Live.